Visit Barnsley

 The expected timings of the closures are from 15 minutes prior to the game ending and are detailed below for standard kick off times.
 These assume that games start on time and run for 90 minutes, with a 15 minute halftime.

-• For a 3pm kick off, closures will be in place from approximately 4.30pm until 5.15pm (varying depending on stoppage time or any extra time)
+• For a 3pm kick off, closures will be in place from around 4.30pm until 5.15pm (varying depending on stoppage time or any extra time)

-• For a 7.45pm kick off, will be in place from approximately 9.15pm until 10pm (varying depending on stoppage time or any extra time)
+• For a 7.45pm kick off, will be in place from around 9.15pm until 10pm (varying depending on stoppage time or any extra time)

 Pedestrian access

-No restrictions, however in the period following fixtures pedestrian traffic towards The Glass Works across Market Gate Bridge will be heavy, and those travelling towards Pontefract Road/Market Gate Car Park should consider this and plan their journey accordingly.
+No restrictions, however in the period following fixtures pedestrian traffic towards The Glass Works across the bridge will be heavy, and those travelling towards Pontefract Road/Market Gate Car Park should consider this and plan their journey accordingly.

 Road closures